GrantMeStrength/KIM1/README.md

 Some code and experiments for the KIM-1, but as I don't have a KIM-1, it's really the PAL-1 and Kim Uno.

+## Audio - June 15, 2021

+In the audio folder you'll find some programs saved from the PAL-1.
+These can be particularly useful when setting up the PAL-1 cassette interface - especially Vu-Tape.wav.
+Refer to the [instructions for the PAL-1 Cassette interface](http://pal.aibs.ws/assets/Cassette_expansion_manual.pdf) for more details.

 ## Serial Status

 When debugging, it can be useful to have a log of the executed instructions and state of the